thelaughingcorp/better_auth_flutter/README.md

 Flutter client-side SDK for Better Auth — simplifies integration with the Better Auth backend.
 Supports email/password authentication, social login, session management, and secure storage.

+P.S if you have any suggestions or want to contribute to this, reach out to me here https://x.com/ekaksh_janweja

 ## Features

 - Email/password sign up, sign in, and sign out